AntonioDehesa/dataScienceAndML/Information.md

 #### Gradient Descent

 An algorith to find the minimum of a function.
 It looks, step by step, a lower point, and a lower point, until it cannot find a lower point.
 It has the disadvantage of falling into a false bottom, a local minimum, and not a global minimum.

+In gradient descent, if you choose a bigger step, you may get to the right answer faster, but you risk never converging to the right answer, regardless of number of iterations.

+How to choose an appropiate learning rate?
+If its too big, it may never converge.
+If its too small, it may take forever.